 - It has a state-of-the-art cooling system that includes a pumped refrigerate economizer cycle that delivers an impressive power usage effectiveness (PUE) without water usage.
 The facility also features lithium ion battery technology.

-- It will be connected via dark fibre to the existing facilities on the Digital Realty Erskine Park connected campus to bring together critical data centre, network, cloud and connectivity providers under a single, secure environment.
+- It will be connected via dark fibre to the existing facilities on the Digital Realty Erskine Park connected campus to bring together critical data center, network, cloud and connectivity providers under a single, secure environment.

-“Our new facility will empower our customers to successfully tackle their unique digital transformation objectives with agile data centre solutions built for growth and harnessing the power of proximity needed for latency-sensitive applications,” says Digital Realty Asia Pacific Design & Construction vice president Peter Adcock.
+“Our new facility will empower our customers to successfully tackle their unique digital transformation objectives with agile data center solutions built for growth and harnessing the power of proximity needed for latency-sensitive applications,” says Digital Realty Asia Pacific Design & Construction vice president Peter Adcock.

 “Sydney is ideally placed on the Eastern Seaboard, with the fibre optic backbone that runs up through Brisbane and Queensland, and down to Canberra and Melbourne.
 It picks up a large part of the Australian population and is strategically located along submarine fibre cable routes.”

 As aforementioned, rather than sitting on its hands, the company has already acquired land and announced plans for its next Sydney expansion.
 Design and planning work for Digital Erskine Park III is expected to begin shortly with incremental capacity scheduled to be delivered by 2020.

 The company expects to employ up to 500 local contractors to complete construction of the new facility, with 30 new permanent roles up for grabs once fully operational, including facilities managers, engineers, security personnel, and additional contractors.

 “We are excited to further expand our presence in Sydney, a key market for us in Australia and the wider Asia Pacific region,” says Digital Realty Asia Pacific chief financial officer Krupal Raval.